maxlevesque/laboetie/README.md

 * `lz` Number of nodes in z direction
 * `lbmodel` Lattice Boltzmann geometric model for velocities, e.g., D3Q19
 * `timestepmax_for_PoissonNernstPlanck` Maximum number of timesteps in trying to find the equilibrium distribution of charged solutes.
 Should be 1 salt-free systems.

+## Outputs

+All outputs files are found in `output`.

+* `supercell.xsf` Geometry of the supercell.
+To be opened with VMD: `vmd -xsf output/supercell.xsf`.
+Solid nodes are pink, interfacial fluid nodes are green, non-interfacial fluid nodes are white.